mike-scott/osfoundries/src/content/blog/google-assistant-on-the-lmp.md

 ```

    3. Press CTRL-C to exit
-2. Adjust the speaker volume, you can also adjust the MIC gain if you want using the alsamixer application
+2. Adjust the speaker volume, you can also adjust the MIC gain using the alsamixer application

 ```
-$ docker run -it --privileged -e MIC_ADDR="hw:2,0" -e SPEAKER_ADDR="hw:2,0" opensourcefoundries/ok-google alsamixer
+docker run -it --privileged -e MIC_ADDR="hw:2,0" -e SPEAKER_ADDR="hw:2,0" opensourcefoundries/ok-google alsamixer --card=2 --view=all
 ```

 #### Select the right device (aka Sound Card)